-This matter is really close to my heart and I kept contemplating if I really should write this in my food blog but as I mulled over the matter, it made most sense to write about my weight loss journey here than anywhere else.
+This matter is really close to my heart and I kept contemplating if I should write this here but as I mulled over the matter, it made most sense to write about my weight loss journey on my food blog.

 Let me start by saying this – as someone who really enjoys obsessing over food and all aspects of it, it is easy to get carried away.
 I thought not having any sense of moderation was okay (worked in my early twenties), eating muffins between meals everyday is okay, having 5-6 pints of beer for entertaining myself every week was okay but most importantly I realized that using the excuse of being a food lover to neglect your health is not okay.